alade-dev/ChainVault-Sol/README.md

 npm run dev
 ```

-> Alternatively, run `yarn dev -p 8080` or any port other than `8080` to start the server in a different port.
+> Alternatively, run `npm run dev -p 8080` or any port other than `8080` to start the server in a different port.

 Once the server is running, you should see output that looks like this: